Sheep: Economic importance

 Some farmers who keep sheep also make a profit from live sheep.
-Providing lambs for youth programs such as 4-H and competition at agricultural shows is often a dependable avenue for the sale of sheep.
+Providing lambs for youth programs such as 4-H and competition at agricultural shows is one option.
 Farmers may also choose to focus on a particular breed of sheep in order to sell registered purebred animals, as well as provide a ram rental service for breeding.
-A new option for deriving profit from live sheep is the rental of flocks for grazing; these "mowing services" are hired in order to keep unwanted vegetation down in public spaces and to lessen fire hazard.
+A more recent option for deriving profit from live sheep is the rental of flocks for grazing; these "mowing services" are hired in order to remove unwanted vegetation from public spaces and to lessen fire hazard.

 Despite the falling demand and price for sheep products in many markets, sheep have distinct economic advantages when compared with other livestock.
 They do not require expensive housing, such as that used in the intensive farming of chickens or pigs.
-They are an efficient use of land; roughly six sheep can be kept on the amount that would suffice for a single cow or horse.
+They are an efficient use of land; five to seven ewes and their offspring can be kept on the space that a cow and her calf would require.
 Sheep can also consume plants, such as noxious weeds, that most other animals will not touch, and produce more young at a faster rate.
-Also, in contrast to most livestock species, the cost of raising sheep is not necessarily tied to the price of feed crops such as grain, soybeans and corn.
+In contrast to most livestock species, the cost of raising sheep is not necessarily tied to the price of feed crops such as grain, soybeans and corn.
 Combined with the lower cost of quality sheep, all these factors combine to equal a lower overhead for sheep producers, thus entailing a higher profitability potential for the small farmer.
 Sheep are especially beneficial for independent producers, including family farms with limited resources, as the sheep industry is one of the few types of animal agriculture that has not been vertically integrated by agribusiness.
 However, small flocks, from 10 to 50 ewes, often are not profitable because they tend to be poorly managed.
 The primary reason is that mechanization is not feasible, so return per hour of labor is not maximized.
 Small farm flocks generally are used simply to control weeds on irrigation ditches or maintained as a hobby.